Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description starts with a specific verb-resource pair: 'One-shot research: search the web, fetch the top results, return both.'
-It clearly distinguishes this tool from siblings like search, fetch, and cache_search by explaining what it does in one call.
+The description states a specific verb+resource: 'search the web, fetch the top results, return both.'
+It clearly distinguishes this tool from siblings by framing it as a combined search-and-fetch operation, with the title 'Search and read in one call' reinforcing the purpose.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.